 a.
 Owners do not have same interests

 In tenancy-in-common, two or more persons each have an undivided fractional interest in the whole property for the duration of the tenancy.
-These interests are not necessarily equal; e.g., two joint tenants do not necessarily each own half of the property.
+These interests are not necessarily equal; e.g., two tenants-in-common do not necessarily each own half of the property.
 One owner may sell, transfer or otherwise dispose of his or her share of the property without permission of the other owner(s) but cannot take these actions with respect to the entire property.

 b.
 No survivorship rights